 VFPv3 has variants that do not support all VFPv3 registers and floating-point data types.
 VFPv3 with half-precision extension and fused multiply-add extension is called VFPv4.
+There is a single-precision only version of VFPv4, called FPv4-SP.

 For details of the implemented VFP architecture and variant, you must always refer to the appropriate product documentation.
 To get VFP, you must specify the FPU or have it implicit in the CPU.